thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker Containers User Stories.md

 - As an Admin/Developer, I want the feature to produce the intended output every time, without error, so that students can use the software as intended.

-- As an Admin/Developer, I want the code and function of the the feature to be well documented and easy to understand so that I know what they do, how they do it, and can edit the code if need be.
+- As an Admin/Developer, I want the code and function of the feature to be well documented and easy to understand so that I know what they do, how they do it, and can edit the code if need be.

 - As an Admin/Developer, I want the code to be secure so that it will not provide any security issues for the system.